‘Every firefighter on deck’ this wildfire season in Oregon

 “It’s shaping up to be another difficult wildfire season and unfortunately we are responding to new fires as we are still recovering from last year’s devastating fire season,” Gov. Kate Brown said.
 “The good news is, there is still a lot of excellent work happening on the ground to protect Oregonians, our homes and our land.”

-The Bootleg Fire, which is burning 300 miles (483 kilometers) southeast of Portland in and around the Fremont-Winema National Forest, has ravaged a vast expanse of old-growth forest, lakes and wildlife refuges.
+The Bootleg Fire, which is burning 300 miles southeast of Portland in and around the Fremont-Winema National Forest, has ravaged a vast expanse of old-growth forest, lakes and wildlife refuges.

 At least 2,000 homes have been evacuated at some point during the fire and another 5,000 threatened.
 Seventy homes and more than 100 outbuildings have gone up in flames.
 Thick smoke chokes the area where residents and wildlife alike have already been dealing with months of drought and extreme heat.
 No one has died.